 As an Employer, you are responsible for:

-- The hiring and initial selection of the Trades Trainee
+- The hiring and initial selection for the Trades Trainee Position.

 - Evaluating and verifying that the appropriate level of practical skills have been met for entry into the Apprenticeship Program.